-Happy Coco is based in Amsterdam and Munich, and today, they offer a wide range of yoghurts and ice cream products largely based on coconut ingredients, and raw coconut water.
+Happy Coco is based in Amsterdam and Munich, and today, they offer a wide range of yogurts and ice cream products largely based on coconut ingredients and raw coconut water.
 Their products are sold in Europe, and fully organic.

 Happy Coco is a purpose-driven brand – that’s why sustainability and responsibility are at the core of everything they do.
 They want to aid society and the planet with their products – all fair, organic, vegan.

 The environmental impact of coconut products